-1.3.1 Persons working in the food area shall have valid Food Handlers' Permit and Health Certificate.

-- 1.3.2 Food vendors shall only purchase and use raw materials that are fresh and of good quality. - 1.3.3 At no time should reject or expired products (e.g. meat) be purchased or used to prepare food. - 1.3.4 Food shall be prepared and sold in a clean, well-lit place (every light bulb having a protective covering) far away from any source of contaminants (e.g. garbage, animals, waste water). - 1.3.5 Food preparation area shall be equipped with clean, running water, handwashing and drying facilities. - 1.3.6 Foods shall not be prepared or sold by persons with exposed cuts, sores or other wounds; such a person should wear waterproof dressing or gloves. - 1.3.7 No jewellery (including wrist watches) shall be used when preparing or selling food. - 1.3.8 Food handlers and servers shall wear aprons or overalls over their sleeved clothes, whole shoes (i.e. no open toe or heel) and proper head covering at all times when preparing and selling food. - 1.3.9 Food handlers shall ensure that all foods, especially fish and other seafood, are properly cooked to avoid cases of food poisoning. - 1.3.10 Seasoning of meats and mixing of ingredients and salads, shall be done with the aid of kitchen utensils and not hands. - 1.3.11 Prepared unsold food from during the day shall not be sold the following day. - 1.3.12 Purchased raw material shall be properly stored to retain the quality. - 1.3.13 Storage bins free from rodents and pests shall be used to store raw materials for food preparation.
+- 1.3.1 Persons working in the food area shall have valid Food Handlers' Permit and Health Certificate. - 1.3.2 Food vendors shall only purchase and use raw materials that are fresh and of good quality. - 1.3.3 At no time should reject or expired products (e.g. meat) be purchased or used to prepare food. - 1.3.4 Food shall be prepared and sold in a clean, well-lit place (every light bulb having a protective covering) far away from any source of contaminants (e.g. garbage, animals, waste water). - 1.3.5 Food preparation area shall be equipped with clean, running water, hand-washing and drying facilities.

+2020 and Tourism Enterprise) Regulations 1.3.6 Foods shall not be prepared or sold by persons with exposed cuts sores or other wounds; such a person should wear waterproof dressing or gloves.
+1.3.7 No jewellery (including wrist watches) shall be used when preparing or selling food.
+1.3.8 Food handlers and servers shall wear aprons or overalls over their sleeved clothes, whole shoes (i.e. no open toe or heel) and proper head covering at all times when preparing and selling food.
+1.3.9 Food handlers shall ensure that all foods, especially fish and other seafood, are properly cooked to avoid cases of food poisoning.
+1.3.10 Seasoning of meats and mixing of ingredients and salads, shall be done with the aid of kitchen utensils and not hands.
+1.3.11 Prepared unsold food from during the day shall not be sold the following day.
+1.3.12 Purchased raw material shall be properly stored to retain the quality.
+1.3.13 Storage bins free from rodents and pests shall be used to store raw materials for food preparation.
 1.3.14 Food handlers and servers shall ensure that food be served at the correct temperature.
-Refrigerated food shall be kept at $4^{\circ}$ c ( $40^{\circ}$ F) or below and frozen food be kept at -18 ( $0^{\circ}$ F) or below.

-1.4 Medical Facilities/Emergency

-- 1.4.1 All sites shall have one or more adequately stocked functional first-aid kit. - 1.4.2 All sites shall have an adequate number of personnel trained in first-aid and Cardio-Pulmonary Resuscitation (CPR) and required certification period for both initial and recurrent training which should be on an annual basis. - 1.4.3 There shall be an adequate number of trained staff members on duty during operational hours. - 1.4.4 Emergency numbers shall be prominently posted and all workers be made aware of the location of these facilities.
+Refrigerated food shall be kept at 4°c (40°F) or below and frozen food be kept at -18 (0°F) or below.
+1.4 Medical Facilities/Emergency 1.4.1 All sites shall have one or more adequately stocked functional first-aid kit.
+1.4.2 All sites shall have an adequate number of personnel trained in first- aid and Cardio-Pulmonary Resuscitation (CPR) and required certification period for both initial and recurrent training which should be on an annual basis.